bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 long time.
 I don't know if that's a feature.
-Yeah, I don't know if it's a feature you guys are interested in, but I think it would be useful to be able to just say, hey, what, you know, like, yeah, how much is at this address?
+Yeah, I don't know if it's a feature you guys are interested in, but I think it would be useful to be able to just say, hey, what like, yeah, how much is at this address?
-Because today, you know, the option is to go to a Chrome tab and type it in and send it to, you know, who knows, send it to blockchain.com or whoever.
+Because today the option is to go to a Chrome tab and type it in and send it to who knows, send it to blockchain.com or whoever.

 Speaker 0: 00:38:40